-- Atoms in Bravais lattices are now bigger by default.
+Version 1.24 CNTs can be visualized in the tool now.
+Atoms in Bravais lattices are now bigger by default.
 To further adjust the atomic size use the setting tool in the rappture output.
 Graphene atoms were too small to be seen.
 This has been fixed in

-- Mixup in trigonal and tetragonal bravais lattice resolved.
+the latest release of the tool.
+Mixup in trigonal and tetragonal bravais lattice resolved.
 Also angle dependence in trigonal bravais lattice corrected.

-- For some cystals there are too many bonds.
+Known Issues: Certain Miller planes may look odd.
+For some cystals there are too many bonds.

 See this link for an elaborate wishlist of the tool.

 |A. Paul||...
 Main developer of the tool up to v1.23.|

 |S. Steiger, M. Povolotskyi, T. Kubis, H.-H. Park||...
 NEMO 5 simulation engine (used starting from v2.0)|

 - Kittel, Charles (1996) .Introduction to Solid State Physics (Seventh Edition ed.).
 New York: John Wiley & Sons. pp. 10.
 ISBN 0-471-11181-3. http://www.wiley.com/